The discipline of logging builds the discipline of trading.

 Click a row to see notes.

-| Date | Time | Symbol | Dir | Entry | Exit | P&L | Setup | Plan | |
+| Date | Time | Symbol | Dir | Entry | Exit | P&L | Fees | Setup | Exit reason | Plan | |

 Amateurs obsess over entries.
 Professionals obsess over size and stops.
 This is the part that keeps you in the game.